How to Increase User Retention With Mobile App Onboarding

 Regardless of the most appropriate user onboarding method, the goal is to make it as easy as possible for users to begin using the app.

 Long forms are a bad idea, especially on mobile where screen sizes are smaller.
 The ideal scenario is allowing users to sign-up or log in via a single field, like a social media account.
 However, some apps will require more information, for example, a service-based app that has a user base of existing customers.

 In cases like these, you want to gather only information that is essential.
 If that is a lot of information, you can consider breaking the process into more than one screen.
-Below is an example of an application we did for a large home services company that divides the sign-up process.

 3. Follow The “One Screen, One Concept” Rule

 People are able to absorb information more easily if that information is precise and focused.
 Onboarding screens should “chunk” information, using a single screen to describe a concept to avoid overloading the user with information.

 This practice is particularly important for function-oriented and benefits-oriented onboarding, where the purpose is to demonstrate key app functionalities or communicate value.

 Feedback serves multiple purposes in onboarding, most commonly to indicate errors or successes in the validation process.
 It can also be used through animations that act as positive reinforcement for completing interactions.

 In the case below, the feedback indicates to the user that their password fails to meet the criteria, and makes it easy for them to determine why.
 Error states should always be clear and contextual so the user knows what they’ve done wrong; this helps reduce failures and makes it easier for users to navigate the app.